zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 Conclusion
 ======
-No matter the thesis is percise or not, the trick of balancing a trade-off with a sqrt works in a wide range of areas.
+No matter the thesis is precise or not, the trick of balancing a trade-off with a sqrt works in a wide range of areas.

 References?
 ======